Dogfalo/materialize/v1-upgrade-guide.md

 ## Forms
 - Added new Helper Text element that should be placed after the `label`
 - Moved validation messages `data-error` and `data-success` to Helper Text
+- Changed Checkboxes and Radio buttons to have similar label wrapping as switches

 ## Collections
 - Removed dismissible collections